lostsreeni/mental-meter/README.md

-# MindMeter
+# MentalMeter

 ## About the Project

-MindMeter is a privacy-first, fully offline-capable mental health tracking application.
+MentalMeter is a privacy-first, fully offline-capable mental health tracking application.
 It is designed to provide users with validated psychological instruments (such as PHQ-2, GAD-2, PHQ-9, GAD-7, and WHO-5) without compromising their data privacy.

 **Key Features & Privacy Constraints:**
 - **Zero Analytics & No Cookies:** Completely private experience with no tracking.